Home Academic

 Download CV

-Research Interests
+Current Research Interests

-Operations Management for Energy Sustainability:
+Operations Management for Environmental Sustainability:

 Operations Management for Social Responsibility:

-> Nonprofit operations and cross-sector partnership
+> Humanitarian operations and governance

 Back to top